How To Change Your Status From a J-1 Visa to a Marriage Green Card

 If you have overstayed your visa, but your U.S. green card holder spouse gains U.S. citizenship while you’re still in the United States, USCIS will waive the time you overstayed.
 You may remain in the United States as you undergo the marriage green card process.

-Applying for a marriage green card can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a marriage green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!